Cookies

 Liverpool Waters £5.5bn masterplan launched in 2007.

 Princes Dock, the first neighbourhood, located next to the iconic Royal Liver Building is an established world-class business and leisure complex.
-Work has commenced on Patagonia Place, a new 31-storey residential development.

 Central Docks will be the beating heart of the scheme with unique business, homes, entertainment, link road and leisure spaces including Central Park which was granted permission in March this year.
 The new Isle of Man Ferry Terminal is nearing completion.
-Work has also commenced on Romal Capital’s new residential scheme.

 Clarence Docks is an unrivalled waterfront setting where public spaces will be improved including restoration of heritage buildings alongside Tobacco Warehouse.
 The Bascule Bridge connecting Liverpool Waters to Titanic Hotel is completed and the dock is home to a variety of water sports and heritage trails.